 - 2 Tbs. melted butter or non-dairy substitute (e.g. Earth Balance® Buttery Sticks)

 - 1/2 cup (67 grams) gfJules Gluten Free All Purpose Flour

 - 4 Tbs. softened butter or non-dairy substitute (e.g. Earth Balance® Buttery Sticks)

 Preheat oven to 350ºF (static) or 325ºF (convection).

 Oil or line muffin cups and set aside (makes 12-16 muffins, depending on size).

-Cream the butter with 1/2 the can of gfJules Gluten Free Muffin Mix OR if baking from scratch, cream butter with sugar until the mixture is light and fluffy.
+Cream the butter with 1/2 the can of gfJules Gluten Free Muffin Mix to integrate it with the butter.

-Add the eggs, vanilla and sour cream and beat well.
+To the butter mixture, add the eggs, vanilla and sour cream and beat well.

 The batter will be thick but not so thick you can't spoon into muffin cups.
 If it is too thick to spoon easily, add another 1/4 cup milk to your batter and beat to integrate (different milks, yogurts and sour creams may require slightly more milk added to the batter).

 Prepare the swirl ingredients in a separate bowl.